Owing to the screen size of your device, you may obtain a better viewing experience by

 About “Condition” for Used Books

 There is a standard set of terms used by used-book sellers to describe the condition of the books they sell, and it behooves the potential buyer to be acquainted with those terms.
-While ABEbooks has a useful page describing those usual terms, here is a quick summary (but see the linked page for more detail, including some modifying descriptors).
+While AbeBooks has a useful page describing all the many common terms, here is a quick summary of the essential ones (but see that linked page some possible modifying descriptors).

-- Fine (F or FN) is “as new” but allowing for the normal effects of time on an unused book that has been protected.
+- Fine is almost “as new” but allowing for the normal effects of time on an unused book that has been protected.
 A fine book shows no damage.

-- Very good (VG) describes a book that is worn but untorn.
+- Very Good describes a book that is worn but untorn.
 For many collectors this is the minimum acceptable condition for all but the rarest items.
-Any defects must be noted.
+Any defects must be noted by the seller.

-- Good (G) describes the condition of an average used worn book that is complete.
-Any defects must be noted.
+- Good describes the condition of an average used worn book that is complete.
+Any defects must be noted by the seller.

 - Fair shows wear and tear but all the text pages and illustrations or maps are present.
 It may lack endpapers, half-title, and even the title page.
-All defects must be noted.
+All defects must be noted by the seller.

 - Ex-library copies must always be designated as such no matter what the condition of the book.